A bill to prevent homelessness and to provide a comprehensive aid package for homeless individuals.

 The bill’s titles are written by its sponsor.

-This bill was introduced on June 26, 1986, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 26, 1986, in a previous session of Congress, but it did not receive a vote.

 Jun 26, 1986

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 S. 2608 (99th) was a bill in the United States Congress.

 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.

 Bills numbers restart every two years.
 That means there are other bills with the number S. 2608.
 This is the one from the 99th Congress.

 This bill was introduced in the 99th Congress, which met from Jan 3, 1985 to Oct 18, 1986.
 Legislation not passed by the end of a Congress is cleared from the books.

 We recommend the following MLA-formatted citation when using the information you see here in academic work: